fabianlange/docker-pybuild/README.md

-# docker-pybuild: Including Dockerfiles in Python inline metadata
+# docker-pybuild: Include Dockerfiles in Python inline metadata

 A Docker CLI plugin that allows you to build Docker images directly from Python scripts with embedded Dockerfiles.